appleboy/PHP-Git-Deploy/README.md

 Download and drag the following files into your `application/` folder.

-    $ cp src/config.php your_www/
-    $ cp src/deploy.php your_www/
+    $ cp -r src/Web your_www/

 Configure your profile
 ----------------------

-open `application/config/github.php` file with your editor.
+open `src/Web/config.php` file with your editor.
 Following is config formats.

 ```php
 $config['github'] = array(